Arathi_1.jpg

 During my graduate school years, I trained under Dr. Frank Durso, Emeritus Professor of Psychology, and collaborated on several projects with the Federal Aviation Administration examining the impact of training and automation support on air traffic controller workload, situation awareness, skill acquisition, trust, and performance.
 During this time, I also interned for Dr. Mica Endsley, a leading voice on situation awareness, helping develop situation awareness training programs for the U.S Marine Corps and HAZMAT teams.

+As an Adjunct Professor at University of Minnesota's College of Design, I mentored students and taught human- automation interaction at the graduate level.
 I was also the Department Editor of Ergonomics in Design, a magazine for human factors practitioners, for a decade, where my articles were among the most downloaded year to year.
 I believe in sharing my learnings and to that end have delivered ~80 talks on human-machine interaction and authored 40+ articles.
 Lastly, I have received awards for my research from the American Psychological Association, the American Psychological Foundation, and the Human Factors and Ergonomics Society.

 I am a fearless learner, an evolving polyglot, a wannabe Bollywood singer, and a lifelong traveler.